BBQlettuce/capstone/README.md

 - heroku link TBD

 ## Minimum Viable Product
-Clone of job-searching site Indeed; App for doges to search for hoomins and vice versa.
+Clone of job-searching site Indeed; App for doges to search for jobs from hoomins and vice versa.

 User functionality on two fronts, dogs and humans:
 Dogs can: